jsenv/file-size-impact/readme.md

 Translates into the following sentence:

-"There is a group of files named `critical files` and pull request impacts `1` file out of `2` in this group".
+"There is a group of files named `critical files` and pull request impacts `1` out of `2` files in this group".

 ## size impact